alexandrledok/RealEstate/README.md

 ## Getting Started

-1.Clone repository
+1. Clone repository
-2.Set the `"DefaultConnection"` in `RealEstate.Api/appsettings.json`
+2. Set the `"DefaultConnection"` in `RealEstate.Api/appsettings.json`
-3.Run solution with startup project: `RealEstate.Api`
+3. Run solution with startup project: `RealEstate.Api`

 > ⚙️ On first run, the project will automatically: